nus-cs2103-AY2122S1/ip/docs/README.md

 ### Feature-Snooze

 Upon launch of application, Duke checks for tasks due on the day itself and results in a dialog box displaying list of tasks due.

-There will be 2 options to choose for the user.
+There will be 2 options to choose for the user, `Snooze` and `Confirm`.

 `Snooze` results in relevant tasks to be rescheduled to the subsequent day, without a time specification.